History of Maine: Summer residents

 Maine's natural beauty, cool summers and proximity to the large East Coast cities made it a major tourist destination as early as the 1850s.
 The visitors enjoyed the local handicrafts; the most successful was carving out a mythical image of Maine as a bucolic rustic haven from modern urban woes.
 The mythical image, elaborately polished for 150 years, attracts tourist dollars to an economically depressed state.
 Summer resorts such as Bar Harbor, Sorrento, and Islesboro sprung up along the coast, and soon urbanites were building houses—ranging from mansions to shacks, but all called "cottages"—in what had formerly been shipbuilding and fishing villages.
 Maine's seasonal residents transformed the economy of the seacoast and to some extent its culture, especially when some began staying all year round.

 The Bush family and their compound in Kennebunkport are a notable example of this demographic.
 The Rockefeller family were conspicuous members of the summer community at Bar Harbor.
 Summer residents who were painters and writers began to define the state's image through their work.

+1915 Vanceboro international bridge bombing

+The 1915 Vanceboro international bridge bombing was an attempt to destroy the Saint Croix-Vanceboro Railway Bridge on February 2, 1915, by Imperial German spies.